CGCC Guarantees $50.5 Million Credit

-In the April-June period this year, Canadia Bank, Sathapana Bank and LOLC Microfinance Institution applied for most loan guarantees under the scheme which is operated with the technical and financial guidance of the Ministry of Economy and Finance.
+In the April-June period this year, Canadia Bank, Sathapana Bank, and LOLC Microfinance Institution applied for most loan guarantees under the scheme which is operated with the technical and financial guidance of the Ministry of Economy and Finance.

 Raymond Sia, CEO of Canadia Bank, said the commercial bank has provided nearly $20 million to over 200 customers under the scheme.

-Canadia Bank has plans to provide more CGCC-guaranteed loans to both existing and new customers having good credit records and clear plan of loan usage.
+Canadia Bank has plans to provide more CGCC-guaranteed loans to both existing and new customers having good credit records and a clear plan of loan usage.